hyperspy/rosettasciio/doc/supported_formats/zspy.rst

 Using different Zarr stores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, a :py:class:`zarr.storage.DirectoryStore` is used, but other zarr store can be used by providing a :py:mod:`zarr.storage` instead as argument to the :py:meth:`hyperspy.api.signals.BaseSignal.save` or the :py:func:`hyperspy.api.load` function.
+By default, a :py:class:`zarr.storage.NestedDirectoryStore` is used, but other zarr store can be used when saving to file and this can be done by using one of these two approaches:

-Using a :py:class:`~zarr.storage.ZipStore`:
+- pass ``"local"`` or ``"zip"`` to the ``store_type`` parameter to use a :class:`zarr.storage.NestedDirectoryStore` or a :class:`zarr.storage.ZipStore` zarr store, respectively;
+- pass an instance of :py:mod:`zarr.storage` to the ``filename`` parameter.

 .. note::
     While the :py:class:`~zarr.storage.ZipStore` is convenient to save as a single file,